Freight Shipping from Atlanta to Oakland

 How much does it cost to ship freight from Atlanta to Oakland?

-Full truckload (FTL) rates from Atlanta, GA to Oakland, CA currently range from $5,947-$7,330 for a standard dry van load over the 2,766-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Oakland, CA currently range $5,947-$7,330 (roughly $2.17-$2.68 per mile over 2,766 miles).
 LTL shipments typically cost $1,721-$2,751 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Oakland?